Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 - `tree` - prints the current file system tree

+- `pstree` - prints family tree of processes

-- `ps` - shows list of running tasks with their PID (process ID), PPID (parent process ID) list of all system processes: `-ef`
+- `ps` - shows list of running tasks with their PID (process ID), PPID (parent process ID)
+	- list of all system processes: `-ef`
+	- `--forest` - similar to `pstree` prints parent-child relationship

+- `top` - viewing processes in real time
+	- together with CPU utilization
+	- is interactive:
+		- `K` - terminate a process
+		- `R` - adjust the priority of a process

 - `kill <PID>` - kill running task/process